olilanz/mini-game/README.md

 The running example is hosted here: https://mini-game.oliverlanz.ch

-Try it out by connecting multiples devices simultaneously.
+Try it out by connecting multiple devices simultaneously.

 ## Code and Architecture